dmipodd/LensAssistant/README.md

 The web application helps to account personal contact lenses.

-Application is constantly deployed to https://lensassistant.herokuapp.com/
+Application is continuously deployed to https://lensassistant.herokuapp.com/